• Concept & Poems: Angus Reid

 While a number of the poems have been published in other places, this volume attempts to give a definitive and classic form to the project, both gathering up the past and projecting the future.

-In this second edition, the poems are laid out traditionally, becoming a continuous sequence.
-As before each one can be read in its entirety, or with the addition of a bookmark to cover part of the page, a new meaning can be revealed.
+In the first edition, each leaf of the book is given over to a single poem, creating a singular sequence which allows the viewer to contemplate each poem as a individual part of a sequence.
+They can be read in their entirety, or with the addition of the bookmark to cover part of the page, a new meaning can be revealed.